eins78/Bachelor/Introduction/8-Versioning.markdown

 **So, how do we send our changes?**

-Technically, there are many ways to do this. **`git`** can create an email for you not unlike the example letter, this is how [collaboration on the linux kernel](https://lkml.org/lkml/2013/7/30/63) and [many more projects](http://lists.freedesktop.org/archives/systemd-devel/2013-February/009172.html) is mostly dealt with.
+Technically, there are many ways to do this. **`git`** can create an email for you not unlike the example letter, this is how [collaboration on the Linux kernel](https://lkml.org/lkml/2013/7/30/63) and [many more projects](http://lists.freedesktop.org/archives/systemd-devel/2013-February/009172.html) is mostly dealt with.

-The email model is fitting for a project like **`Linux`**, where the mailig list archives form a public record of which changes where proposed by whom, the discussion around them, and if, when and how they were integrated.
+The email model is fitting for a project like **`Linux`**, where the mailing list archives form a public record of which changes where proposed by whom, the discussion around them, and if, when and how they were integrated.

 However, there are other built-in ways to share commits which are much simpler to use (and automate).